 Born in Tokyo in 1915.
-After graduating from Tokyo Art School (now Tokyo National University of Fine Arts and Music), joined Sakakura Junichi Building Research Institute in 1942.
+After graduating from Tokyo Art School (now Tokyo National University of Fine Arts and Music), joined Sakakura Junzo Building Research Institute in 1942.
 Established Yuyuan Industrial Design Research Institute in 1950.
-After that, he designed the prototype of the butterfly stool, after several years of research and development, it was announced at the Willow Industrial Design Study Group exhibition held in Ginza Matsuya in 1956.
+After that, he designed the prototype of the butterfly stool, after several years of research and development, it was announced at the Yanagi Industrial Design Study Group exhibition held in Ginza Matsuya in 1956.
 In 1958, a butterfly stool was selected as the permanent collection of the Museum of Modern Art, New York.
 In 1977, he took over as the director of the Japanese museum which was established by Mr. Muneyoshi Yanagi, my father.
 In 2002 he received the Cultural Achievement Award.

 Born in Tokyo as the first son of Soetsu Yanagi, the father of the Mingei (folk art) movement, and Kaneko Yanagi, a vocalist.